dochia-dev/dochia-cli/README.md

 - 95% reduction in "how did that get through testing?" incidents
 - More time for creative problem-solving

+## Is Dochia free?

+Yes, Dochia is free and open source software.
+You can use it for free and modify it as you see fit.
+It follows an open code model.
+The code in this repo is available under the Apache License 2.0.
+A `Pro` version will be available soon that will contain additional features and support.

 ## Quick Start

 ### Installation